-Cucumbers are actually made up of about 95% water, so they literally have a cooling and hydrating effect on your body.
 When you think of a spa, do cucumbers over the eyes come to mind?
 As it turns out, there is some science behind this.

+Cucumbers are actually made up of about 95% water, so they literally have an immediate hydrating effect on your body.
 Cucumbers can decrease your inflammation and swelling when used topically or directly on the skin by blocking pro-inflammatory enzymes.
-These are the same enzymes that nonsteroidal anti-inflammatory (NSAID) drugs like ibuprofen and aspirin block to alleviate pain.
+(4) These are the same enzymes that nonsteroidal anti-inflammatory (NSAID) drugs like ibuprofen and aspirin block to alleviate pain.
+(5)

 Take A Cool Shower

 Grab a hold of these succulent leaves to relieve some of your pain and redness from sunburn.
 Inside aloe vera leaves, you will find the clear gel that relieves sunburn, moisturizes and softens the skin, and supports wound healing. [tweet_quote]Use natural aloe vera instead of the store bought kind, which is often riddled with unnecessary chemicals and colors.[/tweet_quote]

 Apply Apple Cider Vinegar

 Several methods would work to apply the solution to your skin, including: bathing in cool water and diluted ACV, gently patting affected areas with a wrung-out washcloth that has been dipped in your ACV solution, or using a spray bottle to apply the ACV solution to your skin.
+(7)

-Green and black teas are both full of antioxidants that will defend against free radicals created by excess sun exposure, as well.
+Green and black teas are both full of antioxidants that will defend against free radicals created by excess sun exposure, making for effective sunburn remedies.